poinck/ocelot/README.md

 ![ocelot](/ocelot.png)

 ## Dependencies
+- X11-header files to compile ocelot

+Following dependencies are required to get the intended look and feel:
 - `xsetbg` (part of xloadimage) to set a wallpaper
 - `dzen2` for ocelotbar
 - `dmenu` to run stuff
 - `urxvt` to have a terminal
 - `i3lock` to lock your screen
 - `xautolock` to lock screen after some idle time (10 minutes)
+- `xbacklight` to control backlight of your notebook screen
 - *optional* `tmd` to show local temperature, see [tm](https://github.com/poinck/tm)

 Things to come (order is priority):
-- LCD-brightness control for Thinkpads through `/sys`
+- LCD-brightness control ..
+TESTING
-- side-panel, see "./idea" and [THIS](https://poinck.de/screenFetch-2016-02-16_22-45-33.png) awesome screenshot
+- side-panel, see "./idea" and [THIS](https://poinck.de/screenFetch-2016-02-16_22-45-33.png) awesome screenshot; will use new ocolletcor multiplexer-script
 - speaker-volume control (this will be tricky, I suppose)
 - lock screen on lid-close (provided as systemd.unit-file)
 - lock screen before hibernate or standby